 The University of Utah maintains a notification system, known as the "Campus Alert" system.
-The Campus Alert system utilizes the University homepage (http://www.utah.edu/), an Emergency Information and Alerts website (http://alert.utah.edu/), electronic bulletin boards on campus (known as UBNs), and phone, email, and text messaging alerts to provide students, employees, and others with information about unforeseen events and emergencies on campus, such as snow closures, building closures, significant traffic interruptions, severe power outages, gas leaks, and threats such as bombs or gunmen.
+The Campus Alert system utilizes the University homepage (www.utah.edu/), an Emergency Information and Alerts website (alert.utah.edu/), electronic bulletin boards on campus (known as UBNs), and phone, email, and text messaging alerts to provide students, employees, and others with information about unforeseen events and emergencies on campus, such as snow closures, building closures, significant traffic interruptions, severe power outages, gas leaks, and threats such as bombs or gunmen.
 Students and employees automatically receive email alerts from the Campus Alert system and are unable to 'opt-out of email alerts.
 Students, families, and employees may also sign up to receive alerts via landline telephone, cellular telephone, both landline and cellular telephone, and text messaging.
-For more information or to sign up for campus alerts, visit http://campusalert.utah.edu/.
+A significant change to the system between fall 2014 and spring 2015 came as a result of a presidential initiative to switch from "opt-in" to "opt-out".
+Users logging into CIS were presented with a screen that prompted them to add up to three SMS numbers or opt-out of receiving text notifications.
+(Users cannot opt-out of receiving email notifications.)
+This change increased our ability to get important alerts to fastest method possible.
+For more information or to sign up for campus alerts, visit campusalert.utah.edu/.